 Before moving into a strategic commercial role at Spark, he spent over a decade in senior legal roles in Australia and New Zealand, winning Australian Young In-house Lawyer of the Year before returning to Auckland in 2015.
 Grant has spoken at conferences in New Zealand, Australia and India about topics like legal innovation, emerging technology and workplace mental health.
 Experiencing the heartbreak of losing a close workmate to depression and suicide led him to become a staunch advocate for workplace mental health and a champion for change in this area.
 In 2017, Grant took up an informal role spearheading Spark’s vision and strategy for workplace mental health – developing a grassroots mental health movement which has evolved into a company-wide mental health initiative, aimed at delivering better mental health outcomes for Spark people.

-I have worked both in private practice (in both New Zealand and London) and also held in-house roles across a number of industries (dairy, telecommunications and, with Bayer, pharmaceutical, consumer health, crop science and animal health).
-In my current role I am the key legal adviser to our animal health businesses in both Australia and New Zealand.
-I believe I am well placed to bring a variety of experiences and different perspectives to an issue or initiative.
+She has worked both in private practice (in both New Zealand and London) and also held in-house roles across a number of industries (dairy, telecommunications and, with Bayer, pharmaceutical, consumer health, crop science and animal health).
+In her current role, Caroline is the key legal adviser to Bayer’s animal health businesses in both Australia and New Zealand.
+Caroline hopes to bring a variety of experiences and different perspectives to the Committee.

-I am passionate about the value effective in-house lawyers bring to the organisation they support beyond their strict legal role - including leadership, contribution towards strategy, general guidance and a "level head”.
-I am also a strong believer in the contribution we can all make in partnering with business and providing innovative, business enabling legal solutions.
-As a community if we connect, support and learn from each other we can all develop in these areas.
-ILANZ, and its various initiatives, play an important role in enabling us to do this.
+Caroline is passionate about the value effective in-house lawyers bring to the organisation they support beyond their strict legal role - including leadership, contribution towards strategy, general guidance and a "level head”.
+She is a strong believer in the contribution in-house lawyers can make in partnering with business and providing innovative, business enabling legal solutions.

 Jeremy is a former ILANZ President and has been a committee member since 2008.
 He is also currently Vice President of In-House Counsel Worldwide, a collection of international in-house counsel associations (including ILANZ) representing the interests of in-house lawyers.
 Jeremy has a deep understanding of ILANZ, its membership and goals and is committed to ensuring the status of in-house lawyers is recognised and needs met, in what is an ever changing profession.